Shami Kebab: Spicy Meat And Lentil Burger

 So, to make toothsome shami kebabs easily, you will need minced/ ground meat, onions, ginger, garlic, ground cumin, ground coriander, turmeric powder, Kashmiri red chilli powder, green cardamom, cinnamon sticks, black pepper, bay leaves, salt, water, cilantro/ coriander leaves, green chillies (optional), and eggs.

-How To Make Shami Kebab In An Easy Way
+How to Make Shami Kebab in an Easy Way

 So, you soak the lentil beforehand for at least a few hours.
 Then, drain them and place them in a large cooking pot.